Adding local media

 Home Assistant OS

 If you are running Home Assistant Operating SystemHome Assistant OS, the Home Assistant Operating System, is an embedded, minimalistic, operating system designed to run the Home Assistant ecosystem on single board computers (like the Raspberry Pi) or Virtual Machines.
-It includes Home Assistant Core, the Home Assistant Supervisor, and supports add-ons.
+It includes Home Assistant Core, the Home Assistant Supervisor, and supports apps.
 Home Assistant Supervisor keeps it up to date, removing the need for you to manage an operating system.
-Home Assistant Operating System is the recommended installation method for most users., you can also use the Samba add-on.
-If you haven’t installed the Samba add-on yet, you can do so by browsing to the Settings > Add-ons panel.
-Next, click on the “Add-on store” tab and search for “Samba” and click on it.
+Home Assistant Operating System is the recommended installation type for most users., you can also use the Samba app.
+If you haven’t installed the Samba app yet, you can do so by browsing to the Settings > Apps panel.
+Next, select Install app and search for the Samba app.

-On the Samba add-on page, you can find a tab called “Documentation” with the add-on installation and usage instructions.
+On the Samba app page, you can find a tab called Documentation with the app installation and usage instructions.
 After that, you can copy/move media onto your device using drag and drop in your file explorer.

-Other add-ons are available, for example, SSH and others provide access to the media folders as well.
+Other apps, such as SSH, provide access to the media folders as well.

 Home Assistant Container